jitsi/handbook/docs/dev-guide/android-sdk.md

 Does not expect any extra value.

 ##### SEND_ENDPOINT_TEXT_MESSAGE
-Sends a message via the data channel to one particular participant or to all of them.
+Sends a message via the data channel to one particular participant or all of them.
-Expects a `to` key on the intent extra with the id of the participant to which the message is meant and a `message` key with a string value, the actual content of the message.
+Expects a `to` key on the intent extra with the ID of the participant to which the message is meant and a `message` key with a string value, the actual content of the message.
-If the `to` key is not present or it's value is empty, the message will be sent to all the participants in the conference.
+If the `to` key is not present or its value is empty, the message will be sent to all the participants in the conference.

-In order to get the participantId, the `PARTICIPANT_JOINED` event should be listened for, which `data` includes the id and this should be stored somehow.
+To get the participantId, the `PARTICIPANT_JOINED` event should be listened for, which `data` includes the id and this should be stored somehow.

 ##### TOGGLE_SCREEN_SHARE
 Sets the state of the localParticipant screen share according to the `enabled` parameter.
-Expects a `enabled` key on the intent extra with a boolean value.
+Expects an `enabled` key on the intent extra with a boolean value.

 ##### RETRIEVE_PARTICIPANTS_INFO
-Signals the SDK to retrieve a list with the participants information.
+Signals the SDK to retrieve a list with the participant's information.
 The SDK will emit a PARTICIPANTS_INFO_RETRIEVED event.
 Expects a `requestId` key on the intent extra with a string value, this parameter will be present on the PARTICIPANTS_INFO_RETRIEVED event.

 ##### OPEN_CHAT